Jiaming740/MFULI/README.md

 # Improving Large-scale Classification in Technology Management: Making Full Use of Label Information for Professional Technical Documents
 This repository implements MFULI model for hierarchical multi-label professional technical document classification.
 This work has been published as the Research Article "Improving Large-scale Classification in Technology Management: Making Full Use of Label Information for Professional Technical Documents" by the journal of *IEEE Transactions on Engineering Management*.
 You can download the code for your own research.
-For any further inquiries, please feel free to contact Dr.Jiaming Ding (email: *djm@mail.hfut.edu.cn*) .
+For any further inquiries, please feel free to contact Dr. Jiaming Ding (email: *djm@mail.hfut.edu.cn*) .

 ## Directory Structure